 - Establishing a policy that all managers and supervisors share responsibility for the successful implementation of the company’s inclusion policy and ensuring that they are held accountable through their performance evaluation plans.

 - As part of the company’s Employee Assistance Program (EAP), adopting disability management and prevention programs, with the goal that workers who become injured or ill remain part of the workforce.

-- Adopting a recognition and awards program acknowledging individuals responsible for achieving progress and positive outcomes related to disability employment.
+- Adopting a recognition and awards program acknowledging managers, supervisors, coworkers and others responsible for achieving progress and positive outcomes related to disability employment.